Macrometacorp/docs/docs/_photoniq/fingerprinting/fingerprinting-metrics.md

 title: Fingerprinting Metrics
 ---

-Digital Fingerprinting provides visibility into fingerprinting performance by providing the tracking metrics listed below.
-These metrics quantify the scale of fingerprinting activity and can help identify usage trends.
+The tracking metrics below quantify the scale of the Digital Fingerprinting service and can help identify usage trends.

 ## Stability Rate